Skip to content

 Is the TRIAC ST compatible with Australian 10A power outlets?

-Yes, the TRIAC ST ships with a 10A, 3-pin AU plug and operates at 230 V / 1600 W, making it fully compliant with standard Australian jobsite and workshop power outlets.
+Yes, the TRIAC ST operates at 230 V / 1600 W and ships with a 10A, 3-pin AU plug.
+This makes it fully compliant with standard Australian jobsite and workshop power outlets.

-The TRIAC ST is suitable for welding thermoplastics including PVC, TPO, HDPE, LDPE, PP, and coated fabrics.
-It is not designed for non-thermoplastic materials like metals or composites.
+The TRIAC ST is designed for welding thermoplastics such as PVC, TPO, HDPE, LDPE, PP, and coated fabrics.
+It is not suitable for non-thermoplastic materials like metals or composites.

-No, the TRIAC ST delivers a fixed airflow of 240 l/min.
-This ensures consistent heat delivery without the need for separate fan control, making it ideal for straightforward site use.
+No, the TRIAC ST provides a fixed airflow of 240 l/min.
+This consistent airflow ensures stable heat delivery without requiring separate fan control.

-Can I use the same nozzles as the TRIAC AT?
+Can I use TRIAC AT nozzles with the TRIAC ST?

-Yes.
-The TRIAC ST uses a ø31.5 mm nozzle connection (M14), compatible with over 80 Leister welding and forming nozzles — including all standard attachments used on the TRIAC AT.
+Yes, the TRIAC ST uses a ø31.5 mm (M14) nozzle connection.
+This is compatible with over 80 Leister welding and forming nozzles, including standard attachments for the TRIAC AT.

-Is this heat gun suitable for continuous site use?
+Is the TRIAC ST suitable for continuous site work?

-Repairing HDPE liners in tanks and bunds Reliable heat delivery in remote or dusty conditions with portable generator compatibility Civil Contractors, Environmental Engineers
+Repairing HDPE liners for tanks and bunds Ensures reliable heat delivery in remote or dusty environments, compatible with portable generators.
+Civil Contractors, Environmental Engineers

-Heat shrinking cable wraps or sheathing Steady airflow and no digital lag — ideal for cable trays and overhead conduit Electricians, Communications Techs
+Heat shrinking cable wraps or sheathing Provides steady airflow and reliable heat for precise work in cable trays and overhead conduits.
+Electricians, Communications Technicians

-Patching or forming coated tarpaulin Lightweight and ergonomic for quick handheld use with Leister slit nozzles Canvas Workers, Awning Repairers
+Patching and forming coated tarpaulin Lightweight, ergonomic design supports handheld use with Leister slit nozzles for fabrication and repair.
+Canvas Workers, Awning Repairers

-Detail welding for commercial vinyl flooring Fine control over positioning and reach — easy access into corners without fatigue Flooring Installers
+Detail welding for commercial vinyl flooring Offers fine control over positioning, allowing access into tight corners without operator fatigue.
+Flooring Installers

 Applying Leister TRIAC ST Heat Gun: Enhanced Protocols & Best Practices